 Through the use of Gemba and Kaizen the plan is reviewed and checked to see how the company is progressing towards the goals, to plan actions for now, and to better plan for next year.
 The review can be done at intervals that best match your company size and speed.

 Step 7: Analyze objectives for the next year

 Using the data gathered from a year’s experience, you can now determine realistic goals for the year to come.

 Remarks on Toyota’s experience

 It’s important to note that Hoshin Kanri, just like any other Lean tool, is not a silver bullet.
-The author of “The Toyota Way” book mentions how Toyota never used the Hoshin Planning Matrix, in trust that tools like that could easily degrade into fancy charts that do not produce any disciple or focus on improvement.
+The author of “The Toyota Way” book mentions how Toyota never used the Hoshin Planning Matrix, in trust that tools like that could degrade into fancy charts that do not produce any discipline or focus on improvement.

 Hoshin Kanri’s main focus at Toyota has been to develop its people and leaders.
 Rather than being a cost-cutting, quick profit-making tool, Hoshin Planning is a long term philosophy, focusing on building the right process to produce the best results.

 - Unity and understanding of goals across all organizational levels

 - Maintained alignment of goals through time, thanks to regular, detailed reviews

 - Higher levels of strategic buy-in across all levels